abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 We haven't yet mentioned the fact that functors compose (and in an associative way at that), but since a functor is just a bunch of functions, it is no wonder that it does.

-**Task:** Go through the functor definition and see how do they compose.
+**Task 8:** Go through the functor definition and see how do functors compose.

-**Question:** What are the initial and terminal object of the category of small categories.
+**Task 9:** What are the initial and terminal object of the category of small categories.

 Categories all the way down
 ---